 - If you use an electric toothbrush find one with a rotating oscillating action

 - Floss daily to clean the gaps between teeth that a brush can’t reach

 - Visit your dentist regularly, ideally every six months

-- Cut down on sugary foods such as sweets, chocolate and white bread, and reduce consumption of sugar laden soft drink.
+- Cut down on sugary foods such as sweets, chocolate, and white bread, and reduce consumption of sugar-laden soft drinks.